On consecutive sums in permutations: Higher moments

+This formula also follows directly from a slight adaptation of the argument we give here.

-We will argue along the same lines as in Section \ref{section:EXC}.
-The only missing ingredient we need in order to compute the higher moments of $\abs{S(a)}$ is a strengthening of Lemma \ref{EXC:lem:kill-bad-U} where $u_k$ are not necessarily distinct.
-This task is less trivial than it might appear at first.
+We will argue along the similar lines as in Section \ref{section:EXC}.
+The only missing ingredient we need in order to compute the higher moments of $\abs{S(\bb a)}$ is an analogue of Lemma \ref{EXC:lem:kill-bad-U} which is applicable to sequences of indices $u_1,u_2,\dots,u_M$ that include repeated entries.
+Proof of this result is less trivial than it might appear at first, and occupies the most of this section.
+The following example hints at the source of complications.